jsndyks/web/mov/logoGrid.md

 Actually, have decided that's pretty ugly and need to work on letter spacing there.
 Delete.
 Some experiments fail.

+**UPDATE**: I broke the rules with the two above (by mistake) as the circles go into the blank rows for text - hence ugly!

 #### Text Size

 I'd want to play with text size and fonts a bit - legibility, white space, balance.